Maine Murderer Keith Coleman Gets Life For Slaying Girlfriend And Her Two Children, Sexually Assaulting 8-Year-Old

 According to prosecutors in the case, Keith Coleman was particularly remorseless after murdering his girlfriend and her two children.
 Detectives claim that the Maine murderer killed the kids simply because they were in the wrong place at the wrong time, having seen him murder their mother.

 After the brutal slayings by strangulation, it has been reported that Coleman’s thoughts turned to his finances.
-Incredibly, he stands accused of returning a recently-purchased Christmas gift that he’d gotten for 10-year-old Duwayne after brutally murdering the boy, his mother and sister.
+Incredibly, he stands accused of returning a recently-purchased Christmas gift that he’d gotten for 10-year-old Duwayne after brutally murdering the boy, his mother, and sister.

 The convicted Maine murderer’s depraved callousness didn’t end there.
 Reportedly, Coleman also met with murder victim Christina Sargent’s mother after the triple murder and took back a “giant candy bar” that he’d gotten for his girlfriend for Christmas.
 From there, he drove to another city to spend time with friends and reportedly gave his slain girlfriend’s Christmas candy bar to one of his unwitting companions.